 Keep up with your diabetes medications.

-See your dentist regularly to reduce your risk of developing a serious problem.
+See your dentist regularly to reduce the risk of developing a serious problem.

 Know the Warning Signs